 Sharing of Good Practice Event:

-For the first time this year (2017), we brought people together from across a nation – in this case Scotland - and shared the good practice identified in the accreditation visits to five Universities.
+In 2017, we brought people together from across a nation – in this case Scotland - and shared the good practice identified in the accreditation visits to five universities.

 The Accreditation Committee (AC) develops and oversees Accreditation on behalf of the Royal Society of Biology Council.
 The AC is responsible for assessing all applications, carrying out site visits to the HEIs, and is authorised by Council to award accreditation to qualifying programmes.